micmejia/bible-dump/NKJV/1 Kings/1 Kgs 8.md

 'Since the day that I brought My people Israel out of Egypt, I have chosen no city from any tribe of Israel _in which_ to build a house, that My name might be there; but I chose David to be over My people Israel.'

 ###### 17
-Now it was in the heart of my father David to build a [^d]temple for the name of the Lord God of Israel.
+Now it was in the heart of my father David to build a temple for the name of the Lord God of Israel.

 ###### 18
 But the Lord said to my father David, 'Whereas it was in your heart to build a temple for My name, you did well that it was in your heart.